tencentyun/intlcloud-documents/yehe_doc/存储/文件存储/快速入门/在 Windows 客户端上使用 CFS 文件系统_intl_en.md

 #### Prerequisites

-Log in to the CVM instance with an admin account.
+You have logged in to the CVM instance with an admin account.

 - Admin account ID: `Administrator` for all Windows-based instances.
 - Password: the password you specified when purchasing the CVM instance.